Ele-lin/GitHomeworkFixErrors/homework.md

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+When people want to show off code to each other they can put it on Github.
+Other Users can work with this prodject.
+And make coppies for users project for their use.

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+You can freely experiment with changes without affecting the original project.

 ## Question 10